 If you have trouble knowing what protein powder to get, please read about my favorite, super clean protein powder!
-Its the Ideal Raw, by Ideal Fit.
-I just ordered my new tub of vanilla.
+Its the Ora Organics.
+I just ordered my new tub of vanilla, and I can’t wait for it to arrive!
 I use it for pregnancy and postpartum because it has awesome ingredients for milk supply.
-Because I love it so much, I reached out to them, and they offered you all an extra 10% just for being one of my readers yay!!
-Take an extra $10 off Clean Eating Bundle with Code: JOYFU!

-They have an awesome and affordable sample bundle that comes with a $10 gift card too.
-That’s a great way to go if you want to just give it a try!
-If you’ve tried it before, and you weren’t impressed, I talk about more protein powder options in this post, that are really great for breastfeeding mamas!
+They have a great money-back guarantee if you end up not liking it, and I also talk about more protein powder options in this post, that are really great for breastfeeding mamas!

 Anyways, let’s get into some smoothie bowls!!